AkinnuliFavour/react-todo-app/README.md

 It should be noted that JSON server was used for storing app data.
 Run:
-npm install -g json-server, then, npm -w data/db.json -p 3500 to get access to app data For more details visit: https://www.npmjs.com/package/json-server
+npm install -g json-server, then, json-server --w data/db.json --p 3500 to get access to app data For more details visit: https://www.npmjs.com/package/json-server